Title 922 | Chapter 001 | Regulation 565REG

 To the extent the General Assembly appropriates State General Funds necessary for the cabinet to implement the services under KRS 620.142(3):(a)

-Within one hundred twenty (120) days of receiving temporary custody or upon a verifiable qualifying event, a relative or fictive kin caregiver may submit a request to the cabinet for the purpose of pursuing a change in custody of a child in his or her care.(b)
+Within 120 days of receiving temporary custody or upon a verifiable qualifying event, a relative or fictive kin caregiver may submit a request to the cabinet for the purpose of pursuing a change in custody of a child in his or her care.(b)

-Upon preliminary approval, the cabinet may request the court place the child in the cabinet's custody for the purpose of becoming a relative or fictive kin foster parent to the child.(c)
+Upon preliminary approval of a relative or fictive kin caregiver's request, the cabinet may request the court place the child in the cabinet's custody for the purpose of becoming a relative or fictive kin foster parent to the child.(c)

 Upon placement of the child in the custody of the cabinet, the relative or fictive kin caregiver shall pursue foster parent approval.Section 6.